 This is an interesting way of buying silver and not a lot of Americans buy this way but it has major benefits compared to the other forms of silver.
 In some parts of the world jewelry is a form of saving which has been used for centuries.
 It is extremely easy to transport meaning you can fly out of a country draped in $50k worth of silver jewelry and you don’t have to declare it.

 The problem with jewelry is that you will have a difficult time selling it during an SHTF situation.
 If the jewelry is a luxury designer item then it will keep its price for a longer time, however, most jewelry will only be worth its own weight in silver.
 A lot of jewelers use other precious metals in their jewelry so melting them will be a nightmare.

 Do not ever buy numismatic coins, there are a lot of shady companies in this industry where they try to get new investors to pay huge amounts of money for so-called rare numismatic coins that are not even remotely worth as much as their asking price.
 These are also hard to sell and even if you manage to sell them you won’t make a profit.
 New numismatic coins are popping up every year, most of them are made of silver as they can be sold extremely fast.

 Most of these coins are made for collectors who will buy them and hope that the value of these coins will go up in the future.
-As I have previously mentioned in an SHTF situation the value of these coins will be the value of the silver which they contain and they won’t have a higher value just because they are rare.
+As I have previously mentioned in an SHTF situation the value of these coins will be the value of the silver that they contain and they won’t have a higher value just because they are rare.
 These coins are often traded between collectors, which is an industry in itself, and outside this industry, the worth of the coins is just the worth of the silver.
 Silver is an excellent gift for preppers, for more gift ideas for preppers check out my recent article Gifts for preppers ( Top 26 Best Gifts ).